GSA/plainlanguage.gov/_pages/law/compliance/clinton-memo.md

 - Describe a process in chronological order.
 - Include only information your reader really needs.

-_Must I write everything in questions and answers?_
+### Must I write everything in questions and answers?

 No, but the question-and-answer format is extremely useful for organizing your material around your reader's interests.
 It's a more direct way to speak to your reader, and it helps you sharpen the point you want to make.
 This technique works very well IF your questions reflect the reader's real concerns.

-_How long should my sentences be?_
+### How long should my sentences be?

 Your sentences should average 15–20 words, and never be longer than 40 words.
 Cut out unnecessary words.
 For example:

-> _Compare this:_
+#### Compare this:

 > The Secretary of the Interior may, in specific cases or in specific geographic areas, adopt or make applicable to off-reservation Indian lands all or any part of such laws, ordinances, codes, resolutions, rules or other regulations of the State and political subdivisions in which the land is located as the Secretary shall determine to be in the best interest of the Indian owner or owners in achieving the highest and best use of such property.

-> _To this:_
+#### To this:

 > We may apply State or local laws to off-reservation lands.
 We will do this only if it will help the Indian owners make the best use of their lands.

-_My agency puts out thousands of documents each year.
-Where do we start?_
+### My agency puts out thousands of documents each year.
+Where do we start?

 Use common sense.
 Start with the documents that reach the most people and create the most confusion.

-_Is there someone at my agency responsible for plain language?_
+### Is there someone at my agency responsible for plain language?

 Your agency will designate a senior official to be responsible for implementing your plain-language program.
 You may also have one or two other contacts in addition to this senior official.
 We will post all these names on the Plain Language website (www.plainlanguage.gov).
 [This list is currently not on the web.]

-_Where can I get help in rewriting my documents in plain language?_
+### Where can I get help in rewriting my documents in plain language?

 Start with your agency plain language official.
 The Plain Language website at www.plainlanguage.gov offers more detailed guidance, good examples, related reference documents, links to other plain language sites, and a list of people willing to give you advice and assistance.
 If you still need help, e-mail a message to info@plainlanguage.gov.
 [This email no longer works.
 Use the "contact us" link on this website to ask for help.]

-### Documents Related to Rulemaking
+## Rulemaking documents

-_What types of rulemaking documents should I write in plain language?_
+### What types of rulemaking documents should I write in plain language?

 The President's memo directs you to use plain language in all new proposed and final rulemaking documents, including direct final and interim final rules, beginning January 1, 1999\.
 You do not have to use plain language in final rules that you published in traditional style before that date, but we strongly recommend that you do.
 Also use plain language in notices of data availability, technical amendments, Advance Notices of Proposed Rulemaking, and other notices related to rulemaking.
 You should also improve the clarity of regulatory support documents like background information documents, economic assessments, risk assessments, and other technical support documents.

-_What if I'm just revising a portion of an existing rule?_ Use common sense.
+### What if I'm just revising a portion of an existing rule?

+Use common sense.
 You should be able to use most of the elements of plain language, even if you're only revising a portion or adding to an existing rule.

-_Do I have to redo all our existing rules in plain language?_
+### Do I have to redo all our existing rules in plain language?

 No, the presidential memo does not require this.
 But you are supposed to rewrite existing rules as time and resources permit.
 Again, start with the rules that impact the most people or are the most confusing.

-_How will I know if my rulemaking document is in plain language?_
+### How will I know if my rulemaking document is in plain language?

 Ask for input from people who use the rule.
 Do reader testing through surveys, focus groups, or protocol testing.
 Another option is to include a statement like the following in the preamble of a proposed rule:

-> _Clarity of this regulation._Executive Order 12866 and the President's memorandum of June 1, 1998, require each agency to write all rules in plain language.
+> _Clarity of this regulation._ Executive Order 12866 and the President's memorandum of June 1, 1998, require each agency to write all rules in plain language.
 We invite your comments on how to make this proposed rule easier to understand.
 For example:

 - Have we organized the material to suit your needs?
 - Are the requirements in the rule clearly stated?